iamjamlin/AuraMuse/terms/en/index.md

 ## 4. User Conduct

-When using Auralis, you must comply with applicable laws and regulations, platform rules, and these Terms.
+When using AuraMuse, you must comply with applicable laws and regulations, platform rules, and these Terms.
 You may not:

-- Use Auralis for any unlawful, infringing, fraudulent, harassing, or otherwise improper purpose
+- Use AuraMuse for any unlawful, infringing, fraudulent, harassing, or otherwise improper purpose
 - Interfere with, disrupt, or attempt to bypass the app's normal functions, subscription verification, resource access, or security mechanisms
-- Copy, distribute, sell, rent, sublicense, or commercially exploit content or services in Auralis without permission
+- Copy, distribute, sell, rent, sublicense, or commercially exploit content or services in AuraMuse without permission
 - Use automation tools, abnormal requests, bulk extraction, or similar methods that may affect the normal operation of the app or related services
 - Engage in any other conduct that may harm the lawful rights or interests of us, other users, rights holders, Apple, or any third party